-The Department is also suspending all in-person services for permits and plan reviews (construction and building permits) and licensing and registration (property, contractors, and alarms).
+The Department of Housing and Community Development has suspended all in-person services for permits, plan reviews (construction and building permits), licensing and registration (property, contractors and alarms).
 Visit dhcd.baltimorecity.gov and go to the “Permits and Inspections” link to process online, or call 443-984-1809 for Permits and Plans Review, and 410-396-3575 for Licensing and Registration.

 - To report child abuse or neglect, please call 410-361-2235.

 MAYOR’S OFFICE OF EMPLOYMENT DEVELOPMENT (MOED)

 The Mayor’s Office of Employment Development has suspended programs and in-person services at its adult and youth service locations.
 Residents and employers will be able to access services via telephone, email and other digital communications.
 The Mayor's Office of Employment Development released a website that lists jobs that are hiring in the midst of COVID-19.
 This website will be updated as more jobs become available.
 To find more information click here to see the list of job openings.

 Customers may contact the centers directly during normal office hours.
 Please visit moed.baltimorecity.gov/moed-service-locations to identify the nearest location’s contact information.

 For the most current updates, please follow MOED on Twitter @BaltMOED and Facebook at Baltimore City Mayor’s Office of Employment Development.
 Read more here.